PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="041" /><label for="041">![041](/assets/slides/incident_response/incident_response.041.jpeg)</label>
 _041. Assign tasks to a specific person._

 First, the task was assigned **directly to a specific person**.
-It’s ok to assign it to a role too “DBA on-call…”, etc. But it must be a single individual.
+It’s ok to assign it to a role to “DBA on-call…”, etc. But it must be a single individual.
 Don't assign things to a group, because they won't get done.

 ---